ZoomInfo

 12. Matomo

 Matomo is an open-source web analytics platform that serves as a privacy-focused alternative to Google Analytics.
-The platform gives you complete ownership of your data and can be self-hosted on your own servers to ensure compliance with strict privacy regulations like GDPR.
+The platform gives you complete ownership of your data and can be self-hosted on your own servers to ensure compliance with strict privacy regulations like GDPR, a meaningful advantage for organizations in government, healthcare, finance, and other regulated industries.

 The tool offers comprehensive analytics features including real-time visitor tracking, conversion tracking, and detailed reports on traffic sources and user behavior.
-Matomo includes features not available in GA4 out-of-the-box, such as heatmaps and session recordings, and because you own the data, there are no limits on data collection or sampling.
+Matomo includes built-in heatmaps and session recordings not available natively in GA4, and because you own the data, there are no limits on data collection or sampling.
+For organizations where data sovereignty is a non-negotiable requirement, Matomo's self-hosted option provides a level of control that cloud-only platforms cannot match.

 Key Features: